Formal category theory in augmented virtual double categories: Pasting lemmas

 This section describes two useful pasting lemmas for left Kan cells together with some of their consequences.
 The first of these, below, is the `horizontal' pasting lemma, which concerns horizontal compositions of left Kan cells and whose proof is straightforward.
 Applying it to the unital virtual double category $\enProf\V$ of $\V$"/profunctors (\exref{enriched left Kan extension}) recovers the classical result on iterated enriched Kan extension (see page~42 of \cite{Dubuc70} or Theorem~4.47 of \cite{Kelly82}).

-The `vertical' pasting lemma, \lemref{vertical pasting lemma} below, concerns (weakly) left Kan cells vertically composed with (weakly) cocartesian paths of cells; the latter in the sense of \augdefref{7.1}.
+The `vertical' pasting lemma, \lemref{vertical pasting lemma} below, concerns (weakly) left Kan cells vertically composed with (weakly) cocartesian paths of cells; the latter in the sense of \augdefref{7.1} (see also \defref{cocartesian path} below).
 It also applies to weaker variants of the notion of (weakly) cocartesian path, which are introduced in \defref{cocartesian path} below.